-From a motorcyclist’s point of view, Italy is among the best places in the world to ride in.
-Twisty roads, close distances between sea, hills and mountains – you only need to ride a few miles and the landscape changes completely.
-Excellent food, good weather and reasonable costs make Italy an attractive touring place for bikers.
+From a motorcyclist’s point of view, Italy is among the best places in the world to ride.
+Twisty roads, close distances between sea, hills and mountains.
+Indeed, you only need to ride a few miles and the landscape changes completely.
+And here’s the Life in Italy guide to motorcycle touring in Italy.

-Riding a Motorcycle in Italy vs. riding in the US
+Riding a in Italy vs. riding in the US

-Riding in major towns: there are really thousands of little mopeds and scooters in all major towns: you will have to watch out for them because usually people riding them do not know how to drive properly: if you are on a larger bike with less handling, they will overtake you from left and right, or will even pass you while you are overtaking a car … there are no rules for those damn little mopeds!
-Then there are large scooters: watch out for those as well, since they are usually driven by former car drivers fed up with traffic and parking problems, but having little or no idea of how to ride a bike.
+First of all, watch out for little mopeds and scooters.
+If you are on a larger bike with less handling, they will overtake you from left and right.
+Even pass you while you are overtaking a car … there are no rules for those little mopeds!
+Then there are large scooters.
+Watch out for those as well.
+In fact, these riders are usually unexperienced.
 Therefore, they are quite accident-prone.

-One more difference is that, at least here on the East Coast, people use motorcycles mostly for fun, as a recreational vehicle during the week-end.
-Italians use their bike everyday and the reason is simple: with a motorcycle you can cut through traffic, go first at the red light cutting between lanes and you can easily park near the pavement.
-In the US, there is no real advantage in going to work with a motorcycle: you cannot pass cars at a stop light or go through lanes, you cannot park unless there is a designated (car) spot.
+In the US, there is no real advantage in going to work with a motorcycle.
+You cannot pass cars at a stop light or go through lanes, you cannot park unless there is a designated (car) spot.
 This is quite unfortunate for us motorcyclists who enjoyed the freedom of Europe (or, for that matter, any other country in the world).
 I believe it is also bad for the country, since motorcycles use far less gas, and they take far less space than some last model SUVs or pick up trucks.

 Feel free to disagree with me, however, and send me a comment on this one …